 Notts County v Mansfield Town, 1987

-The summer of 1987 saw the end of an era for Notts County as Chairman Jack Dunnett and long-serving former manager Jimmy Sirrel departed.
-New Chairman Derek Pavis attempted to end the decline by appointing John Barnwell to replace Sirrel and making big-name signings.
+The summer of 1987 saw the end of an era for Notts County as chairman Jack Dunnett and long-serving former manager Jimmy Sirrel departed.
+New chairman Derek Pavis attempted to end the decline by appointing John Barnwell to replace Sirrel and making big-name signings.
 Most prominent was former million-pound England striker Garry Birtles, Nottingham Forest’s joint top scorer the previous season before surprisingly being given a free transfer by Brian Clough.
-Birtles was joined by another of Forest’s European Cup winners in Gary Mills, and West Ham’s experienced midfielder Geoff Pike – Paul Hart was a third former Forest connection arriving at Meadow Lane.
+Birtles was joined by another of Forest’s European Cup winners in Gary Mills, and West Ham’s experienced midfielder Geoff Pike.
+Paul Hart was a third former Forest connection arriving at Meadow Lane, while chairman Pavis had served on the board at the City Ground since 1976.

 Both sides had experienced top-flight managers in Barnwell and Greaves.
 As Wolves manager, Barnwell won the 1980 League Cup and oversaw a 6th place First Division finish in the same season.
 Greaves had taken both Huddersfield and Bolton into the top division, and also briefly managed Wolves.
 After taking over at Mansfield in 1983, he spent six years at Field Mill in his final managerial role.